First Resolution of Microlensed Images of a Binary-Lens Event: Image generation and visibility calculation

 The uncertainty of $\bar \phi $ is estimated using bootstrap resampling.

-\section{image generation and visibility calculation}
+\section{Image generation and visibility calculation}

-For given source coordinate $(u_x, u_y)$ and binary configuration $(s,q)$, we extract the image contours used for the magnification calculation in \texttt{VBBinaryLensing} package.
-The contours are then converted to 2D images using the loop-linking method \citep{Dong2006}, which combines the contour integration and inverse ray-shooting methods.
-The loop-linking method fills the contour with a uniform grid of points organized in vertical links of points.
-Our code returns the head $(x_k, y_k)$, the length $n_{k}$ of every link, and the spacing of the mesh grid $\delta $.
+For a given set of source coordinate $(u_x, u_y)$ and binary configuration $(s,q)$, we extract the image contours used for the magnification calculation in \texttt{VBBinaryLensing} package.
+The contours are then converted to two-dimensional images using the loop-linking method \citep{Dong2006}, which combines the contour integration and inverse-ray-shooting methods.
+The loop-linking method fills the contour with a uniform grid of points organized in links. {At a given step size $\delta$, our code returns the head $(x_k, y_k)$ and the number of points $n_{k}$ of the $k$th link, which contains a set of points $(x_k, y_k + j\delta)$ with $j \in \{0, 1, 2\cdots n_k - 1\}$}.
 For any baseline coordinate $(u, v)$, the complex visibility is calculated by summing up the contribution from all links (assuming $\Psi=0$) as

 The calculation is optimized by grouping the links by $n_k$ and summing up them first, which reduces the number of calculations by a factor of $\sim 2$.
 We caution that the dot product of $(x_k, y_k)$ and $(u, v)$ is not arbitrary.
 In our case, it has to be $x_k v + y_k u$.
 Otherwise, the transformation from the image plane to the sky plane is not positive-definite and the angle $\Psi$ is not well-defined.